jzinno/ehm-dee/README.md

 # ehmdee: Molecular Dynamics Simulation with OpenMM

 This program is a Python script that runs a Molecular Dynamics (MD) simulation using the OpenMM library.
 It is designed to be run from the command line and accepts several arguments that allow you to customize the simulation.
+This program was designed with outputs from Alphafold multi-chain models in mind, but it should work with any PDB file.

 ## Getting Started